-To date, 13 FRLT conserved properties have been impacted by the Beckwourth Complex and Dixie fires.
-We’re working in close coordination with landowners and fire personnel for both incidents.
-FRLT’s engagement in firefighting planning is proving useful to identify key resources for firefighters (water sources, access routes, areas available for drop zones and staging), as well as important ecological and cultural resources to protect, prior to the fire-front impacting the land.
-Working with landowners and partners, FRLT is also, in real time, planning for the immediate rehabilitation of fire suppression impacts while the fire crews and equipment are still present.
+Thirteen FRLT conserved properties (+ 5 in progress) have been impacted by the Beckwourth Complex and Dixie fires.
+During the incidents, we worked in close coordination with landowners and fire personnel for both incidents.
+FRLT’s engagement in firefighting planning proved useful to identify key resources for firefighters (water sources, access routes, areas available for drop zones and staging), as well as important ecological and cultural resources to protect, prior to the fire-front impacting the land.
+Working with landowners and partners, FRLT is also planning for the immediate rehabilitation of fire suppression impacts while the fire crews and equipment are still present.

-We’re also closely monitoring our five public access preserves across the watershed.
-Currently the Heart K Ranch in Genesee Valley is under advisory evacuation.
-Please adhere to all evacuation orders.
-The fire has burned on to the Heart K Ranch.
-None of the historic buildings have been lost or damaged.
+We’re also assessing impacts to our public access preserves.
+The fire burned, with varying severity, portions of the meadow, pasture, and forest lands of the Heart K Ranch.
+None of the historic buildings were lost.
 We are also incredibly grateful the Olsen Barn still stands along with the community of Chester.

 We’ve formed an interdisciplinary Fire Recovery Task Group of regionally and nationally renowned fire and cultural resource experts that are guiding our fire recovery efforts.
 In the weeks and months ahead, we’ll be working with this team and landowners to (1) assess fire severity and impacts on natural and cultural resources on conserved lands, (2) identify best practices for supporting natural regeneration where possible, and appropriate interventions for restoration where needed, and (3) develop recovery plans for each impacted property.

 We’ve developed a 3-year plan for ecologically sound recovery and restoration in the Feather River Watershed—the After the Burn: Emergency Response Initiative.

 Support Fire Recovery on Feather River Lands